Exitron: Characteristics

 Exitrons are considered introns, but have characteristics of both introns and exons.
 They originated from ancestral coding exons, but have weaker splice site signals than other introns.
 Exitrons have been found to be longer and have a higher GC content than intron regions and constitutive introns.
 However, they are of similar size to constitutive exons and their GC content is lower compared to other exons.
 Exitrons lack stop codons within their sequences, have synonymous substitutions, and are most commonly found in multiples of three nucleotides.
 Exitron sequences contain sites for numerous post-translational modifications, including sumoylation, ubiquitylation, S-nitrosylation, and lysine acetylation.
 The ability of exitron splicing (EIS) to alter protein states demonstrates the effect it can have on proteome assortment.

 In Arabidopsis

 Exitron splicing affects 3.3% of Arabidopsis protein coding genes.
 11% of intron regions were composed of exitrons and 3.7% of AS events detected in a sample were exitron splicings.
 The regulation of EIS in tissues is controlled by certain stresses, which serves as a regulatory role in plant adaptation and development.

 In human cancers

-A analysis showed that exitron splicing affected 63% of human coding genes and that 95% of those events were tumor-specific.
+An analysis showed that exitron splicing affected 63% of human coding genes and that 95% of those events were tumor-specific.
 It was found that exitron splicing occurred more frequently in cancer tissues (63%), compared to normal human tissue cells (17%), with the highest rate of exitron splicing occurring in ovarian, esophageal, stomach, and acute myeloid leukemia tumors.
 Using a generalized additive model, researchers determined that exitron splicing dysregulation in cancers could largely be explained by differential expression of splicing factors.